Production of $\pi^0$ and $\eta$ mesons in U$+$U collisions at $\sqrt{s_{_{NN}}}=192$ GeV: Results and discussion

-The obtained $\pi^0$, $\eta$, and $K_S$ meson nuclear modification factors are consistent within uncertainties in the whole $p_T$ range for every analyzed centrality interval of U$+$U collisions.
+For $\eta$ measurements there are no $p$+$p$ data available at $\sqrt{s}=62.4$ and $510$ GeV, thus the cross sections for these mesons are recalculated from ones at $\sqrt{s}=200$ GeV~\cite{Adler:2006bv} using the ratio between $\pi^0$ cross sections at $\sqrt{s}=192$ and $200$ GeV.
+The obtained $\pi^0$ and $\eta$ meson \raa are consistent within uncertainties in the whole $p_T$ range for every analyzed centrality interval of U$+$U collisions.
 At $p_T>5$ GeV/$c$ $R_{AA}$ is $\approx 0.2 - 0.3$ in the most central collisions.
 A weak $p_T$ dependence of the measured $R_{AA}$ values can be observed.
-The suppression of $\pi^0$, $\eta$, and $K_S$ mesons decreases as one moves to more peripheral collisions.
+The suppression of $\pi^0$ and $\eta$ mesons decreases as one moves to more peripheral collisions.